MiguelMSandin/phylogeniesQuickStart/README.md

 5. Understand your phylogenetic tree.
 6. Come back to step 1, if needed.

 The most important steps of phylogenetic inference are the ***species* selection** and the **interpretation of your resulting tree**.
-Yet, to be able to fully understand a phylogenetic tree, you need to understand and know how to build it.
+Yet, to be able to fully understand a phylogenetic tree, you need to understand how to build it.
 Here we will quickly go through every step.
-Yet keep in mind that **each tree is a hypothesis** of your given data, and therefore the selection of your *species* and the interpretation of the tree will highly rely on your **scientific question**.
+Yet keep in mind that **each tree is a hypothesis** of your given data, and therefore the selection of your *species*, the phylogenetic inference and the interpretation of the tree will highly rely on your **scientific question**.

 ## *Species* selection (step 1)